We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 The easiest thing you can do to extend the life of your water heater is lower the water temperature.

-Most systems come with the temperature set to 140 degrees Fahrenheit which is great for killing bacteria when hand washing dishes but isn’t necessary for typical household use.
+Most systems come with the temperature set to 140 degrees Fahrenheit, which is an ideal temperature for killing bacteria when hand washing dishes but isn’t necessary for typical household use.

-Most dishwashers and washing machines have the ability to increase the temperature during a cycle so there’s really no reason to overheat the water in your tank.
+Most dishwashers and washing machines can increase the temperature during a cycle, so there’s no reason to overheat the water in your tank.

-Lowering the water temperature to 120 degrees, as recommended by the Consumer Product Safety Commision (CPSC), will not only save you money on your energy bill but it will also reduce the stress on your system.
+Lowering the water temperature to 120 degrees, as recommended by the Consumer Product Safety Commission (CPSC), will not only save you money on your energy bill, but it will also reduce the stress on your system.